-17th Century Embroidery on Silk Brocade wood print by Brenda Kean.
-Bring your artwork to life with the texture and added depth of a wood print.
-Your image gets printed directly onto a sheet of 3/4" thick maple wood.
-There are D-clips on the back of the print for mounting it to your wall using mounting hooks and nails (included).
+17th Century Embroidery on Silk Brocade metal print by Brenda Kean.
+Bring your artwork to life with the stylish lines and added depth of a metal print.
+Your image gets printed directly onto a sheet of 1/16" thick aluminum.
+The aluminum sheet is offset from the wall by a 3/4" thick wooden frame which is attached to the back.
+The high gloss of the aluminum sheet complements the rich colors of any image to produce stunning results.

 Rare survivor of a piece of old gold coloured silk brocade fabric with a design of pagodas and chrysanthemum flowers on a joined piece of silk.... more